SEARCH

 One of the most popular recipes online for homemade weed killer calls for some combination of vinegar, dish soap, and salt (sodium chloride) or Epsom salt (magnesium sulfate).

-At first glance, table salt seems like an unlikely candidate for gardening.
+If you’ve studied history, at first glance, table salt seems like an unlikely candidate for gardening.
 There are stories going back thousands of years of salt being used in a vindictive way to destroy agricultural land.

-Because salt lowers the freezing point of water, it has also been used for many years to de-ice winter roads.
+Because salt lowers the freezing point of water, it has been used for many years to de-ice winter roads.

 But now, knowing the environmental damage caused as it gets into our fresh waterways, many communities are seeking alternatives.